-ADVANCED PLACEMENT ART & DESIGN - 1 CR 130101001
+ADVANCED PLACEMENT[©] ART & DESIGN - 1 CR 130101001

-Prerequisite(s): Intermediate Drawing and any other level two course

-Course Description: The serious art student will be expected to develop their creative potential and personal style.
+Prerequisite(s): Intermediate Drawing and any other level two course Course Description: The serious art student will be expected to develop their creative potential and personal style.
 Subject matter will include observation and art history.
 This course will also assist in college portfolio development as well as scholarship application.
-Students will have the option of specializing in either: AP Studio Art-2D Design, AP Studio Art-3D Design, or AP Studio Art-Drawing.
+Students will have the option of specializing in either: AP[©] 2-D Art & Design, AP[©] 3-D Art & Design and AP Drawing.
 This course may be repeated for additional credit.